AncientToaster/load-simulator/readme.md

     + **ram.log**: Logs when **ram.sh** starts or finishes work, and also logs the amount of RAM loaded and run times.
     + **network.log**: Logs when **network.sh** starts or finishes work.
     + **network_files.log**: Logs the storage of individual files downloaded from the web, as defined in the `fetchFromNetwork` function in **network.sh**.
-+ **primary.config**: Control the behavior of the load simulator script.
-+ **network.config**: Define a list of web resources for the network simulator script to download.
 + **network-files**: Directory where **network.sh** stores its temporary files
 + **disk-files**: Directory where **disk.sh** stores its temporary files

 ## Watching the Logs ##

-There are a number of logs, but the best one to watch to get everything is verbose.log:
+There are a number of logs, but the best one to watch to get everything is **verbose.log**:

     cd load-simulator/logs/ && watch tail -25 verbose.log